industry topics

 • The cost to consumers and manufacturers of a mandatory standard would far outweigh any benefits that may be realized, particularly if such requirement is applied to the benchtop category of table saws.

 • AIM technology has been carefully evaluated and debated since its introduction in 2000.
 Independent research, numerous studies, safety and economic experts and consumers have all reviewed and evaluated the technology.
 The State of California, UL, IEC and CPSC have all considered whether there should be a mandatory requirement for AIM technology.
-To date, no regulatory or legislative action has resulted in a mandatory requirement.
+To date, no regulatory or legislative action has determined table saws require this technology to make them safe and no mandatory requirements have been determined to be necessary.

-• These evaluations, along with the lawsuit against the US PTO, the antitrust suit and the patent infringement cases, suggest the complexities involved in this issue cannot be easily resolved by a mandatory action.
-We urge CPSC to consider whether a significant cost increase to consumers, a possible withdrawal of manufacturers from the market, ongoing legal action and a possible monopolistic position of one manufacturer are supportive of a mandatory requirement by the government and in the best interest of the consumer.
+• These evaluations, along with the lawsuit against the US PTO, the antitrust suit and the patent infringement cases, suggest the complexities involved in this issue should not be resolved by a mandatory CPSC action.
+We urge CPSC to consider whether a significant cost increase to consumers, a possible withdrawal of manufacturers from the market, and a possible monopolistic position of one manufacturer are supportive of a mandatory requirement by the government and in the best interest of the consumer.

 Search Site: